thednp/event-listener/README.md

 # Features
 * **EventListener** is ES6+ sourced with TypeScript definitions;
 * **EventListener** comes with ES6, ES5 and ESM packaging, all in `/dist` folder;
-* **EventListener** makes use of the native [Map](https://caniuse.com/mdn-javascript_builtins_map) to subscribe/register or unsubscribe/remove listeners, which is perfect since we need to make sure the exact listeners are added/removed;
+* **EventListener** makes use of the native [Map](https://caniuse.com/mdn-javascript_builtins_map) to subscribe/register or unsubscribe/remove listeners, which is perfect since we need to make sure the exact listeners are added/removed; this completely invalidates the need to [deconstruct function objects](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) for comparison's sake to make sure event listeners are properly handled;
 * **EventListener** allows you to register multiple listeners for the same target, even of the same type, but always uses a single `globalListener` to call them all at once when event is triggered;
 * **EventListener** "should" be able to manage event options, especially `once`, meaning that when the option is `true`, the listener is automatically un-subscribed and detached from target;
 * **EventListener** will unsubscribe and detach listeners with the same options used when attached, which means you can "lazy" remove listeners on the fly.